-Executive Summary
+Executive Summary:

-This report provides an update in regards to our Children and Young People, of which we have corporate responsibility for that are not in Education, Employment or Training.
-It aims to give an update of the current data along with an overview of the current initiatives aimed to improve opportunities for care experienced young people.
+This report provides an update to the report tabled at CPB on 15th February 2021 in regards to our care experienced young people that are not in Education, Employment or Training.
+It aims to give an update of the current data along with an overview of the initiatives aimed to improve opportunities for them.

-Reason for bringing to the Corporate Parenting Board
+Reason for bringing to the Corporate Parenting Board: